vweevers/detect-tabular/README.md

 ### `detect([options])`

 Returns a duplex stream - give it any tabular data, get back objects.
-There's one available option:

-#### `boolean phpexcel`

-Whether to use [`phpexcel-stream`](https://npmjs.com/package/phpexcel-stream) (memory efficient) or [`spreadsheet-stream`](https://github.com/vweevers/spreadsheet-stream) (usually faster) for spreadsheets.
-Default is `undefined`, meaning it will try to require `phpexcel-stream` but if PHP is not available, fallback to `spreadsheet-stream`.
-This might change in the future.
-Hopefully someone comes up with a native, pure streaming, memory efficient spreadsheet parser.
+Options are passed as-is to [`spreadsheet-stream`](https://github.com/vweevers/spreadsheet-stream) (if applicable).

 ## supported input formats